“Labor Omnia Vincit” McKay Law

 Car and Vehicle Accidents

-Auto accidents can produce emotional harm beyond physical injury, particularly involving PTSD.
+Auto accidents can produce significant emotional injuries, particularly involving long-term fear of driving.

 Witnessing Serious Injury or Death

-Bystander emotional distress can be devastating, particularly when the witness saw a close family member harmed.
+Witness emotional harm can be devastating, particularly when the witness saw a close family member harmed.

 Workplace Trauma